 Clergy and religious workers.
 For certain members of the clergy and religious workers who are not subject to social security and Medicare taxes as employees, boxes 3 and 5 of Form W-2 should be left blank.
 You may include a minister's parsonage and/or utilities allowance in box 14.
 For information on the rules that apply to ministers and certain other religious workers, see Pub.
-517, Social Security and Other Information for Members of the Clergy and Religious Workers, and Section 4-Religious Exemptions and Special Rules for Ministers in Pub.
+517, Social Security and Other Information for Members of the Clergy and Religious Workers, and section 4 in Pub.
 15-A.